Frequently asked questions about the winter call

 Learn more about responsible evaluation in our review principles (PDF).

-When will the funding decisions be made, and when can I start using the funding?
+When will the 2026 winter call funding decisions be made, and when can I start using the funding?

-The decisions on the winter call 2025 will be made in June 2025.
-The funding period starts on 1 September 2025.
+The decisions on the 2026 winter call will be made in June 2026.
+The funding period starts on 1 September 2026.
+You will receive an email notification after the funding decision has been made.

 Is the research plan structure the same as in the previous winter call?

-We have made some changes to the structure of the research plan.
-The links to the correct templates are given in the call texts.
 Write the research plan on our template (Word or LaTex) and append to the application it as a PDF appendix.
+The link to the template is available in the call text.

 Has the panel structure changed?

-There will be no ‘Physical activity and sport science’ panel in the 2025 winter call.
+The 2026 winter call does not include a Clinical Researcher panel.
 Otherwise, the panel structure has remained unchanged.
-The panel descriptions have been modified based on feedback from the 2024 winter call.
+The panel descriptions have been modified based on feedback from the 2025 winter call.
 Some panel titles, descriptions and keywords have been revised.
-It is worth examining carefully the different panels to find the one that best suits your application.
+It is worth carefully examining the different panels to find the one that best suits your application.

 Why is my field missing from the panel structure?